KianGault03/Portfolio/CUDA Application Project/README.md

 # CUDA Application for GPU Word Search

 ## Description
-This project is a GPU-powered CUDA application that performs parallelized word searches in a given text file.
+This project is a GPU-powered CUDA application that performs parallelised word searches in a given text file.
 It leverages the GPU kernel to achieve high-speed processing and demonstrates expertise in CUDA programming.

 ---